Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 [website](https://cmake.org/download/).

 #### Vcpkg
-Vcpkg can be used to have the Azure for SDK for CPP dependencies installed into a specific folder in the system instead of globally installing them.
+Vcpkg can be used to install the Azure SDK for CPP dependencies into a specific folder on the system instead of globally installing them.
-Follow [vcpkg install guide](https://github.com/microsoft/vcpkg) to have next dependencies installed
+Follow [vcpkg install guide](https://github.com/microsoft/vcpkg) to install the following dependencies:

 - curl
 - libxml2